MRobbins3/barebones-docker-compose-mysql/README.md

 ## Running the Docker Container
 - Ensure Rancher Desktop is running.
 - BEFORE you create the container, be sure to add any desired setup files to the setup_scripts directory.
-- From the root of the project, run
+- Open this project in an IDE like VS Code or IntelliJ.
+From that IDE, open a command line.
+Then, from the root directory of the project (which should be where it opens to by default), run
 > `docker compose up -d`
 - Breaking down the parts of the command...
   - The `-d` flag is optional, and is used to run in detached mode, (to not keep the command line tied up.)